 - Transparency - Clearly, a merit increase needs to be transparent to the employee, to be fair.
 So, discuss with employees how these increases are determined and what criteria are used to evaluate their performance.

 - Reliability - Along the way, performance-management training for all managers will help standardize how your company talks about salary with your employees.

 - Frequent feedback - If individual performance is looked at solely during a yearly review, employees are missing out.

 Annual performance reviews don’t allow employees enough chance to improve; they need continual feedback, so they can always strive toward growth.

 If you need help setting up a fair company plan for handing out company merit raises, you can post a legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.